Veriton-Tech/Nora-Lyf-Shopify-Site/README.md

 ### Theme Settings
 Configure the theme through the Shopify admin:
 1. Go to Online Store > Themes
-2. Click "Customize" on the GetSupp theme
+2. Click "Customize" on the Nora Lyf theme
 3. Modify sections, colors, and layout options
 4. Preview changes before publishing

 ### Adding New Sections
 1. Create new `.liquid` files in the `sections/` directory
-2. Follow the `getsupp-` naming convention
+2. Follow the `Nora Lyf-` naming convention
 3. Include proper schema for customization options
 4. Test across different devices and browsers